-What unfortunate events can occur when your QuickBooks Chart of Accounts, the foundation for your critical company reports, isn’t set up in the best possible way?
+Your QuickBooks Chart of Accounts is the foundation for your critical company reports.
+What unfortunate events can occur when it isn’t set up in the best possible way?

 Your QuickBooks Chart Of Accounts

-All of which could be corrected if you just used a “smart” chart of accounts.
-I’ll give you a step-by-step description of how to do that in a moment, but first, let me tell you a story.
+All of that pain could be corrected if you just used a “smart” Chart of Accounts.
+I’ll give you a step-by-step description of how to do that in a moment.
+But first, let me tell you a story.

 What Happens When Your QuickBooks Chart Of Accounts Is Poorly Organized